-As a precautionary measure, we are providing you with complimentary resources to help protect your identity.
-We are offering identity theft protection services through ID Experts®, the data breach and recovery services expert, to provide you with MyIDCareTM.
-MyIDCare services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
-With this protection, MyIDCare will help you resolve issues if your identity is compromised.
+In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
+IDX identity protection services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+With this protection, IDX will help you resolve issues if your identity is compromised.
+Information about the services being provided by IDX is included in this letter.